Why Elope in Big Sur?

 Spring is absolutely beautiful in Big Sur.
 This when the waterfalls are at their peak, the wildflowers are as bright as ever, and the temperature starts to warm up.
 However, if Big Sur gets a super rainy winter, during the spring, there could be slides and major potholes that close down the highways and back streets.

 Summer is the most popular season in Big Sur.
 There is also a ton of fog during the mornings that doesn’t go away until midday, so if you’re not a fan of fog, I recommend choosing a different season to exchange your vows.
 However, if you love the Pacific Northwest feel and love those foggy images, summer is the best season for you.

 How to Get a Big Sur Elopement Permit

 Depending on where you decide to elope in Big Sur, you may need a permit.

 What you first need to know is that there are multiple state parks within Big Sur, and each has their own rules and regulations for obtaining an elopement permit.
 Here’s what you need to know about each state park in Big Sur, and their permit rules.

 Julia Pfeiffer Burns State Park | Andrew Molera State Park | Pfeiffer Big Sur State Park

-All these state parks have very specific rules for what qualifies as an elopement.
+All of these state parks listed above have very specific rules for what qualifies as an elopement.

 You can apply for your elopement permit as soon as you have 1 year left before your wedding date.
 You can also submit one 30 days before your elopement, but there will be extra processing fees.
 I always recommend applying as soon as you can.
 You’ll have a better chance of securing your date, and you’ll have much less stress leading up to your elopement.